tomwcodes/Screen-Guardian/memory.md

 4. **SEO Enhancements**
    - robots.txt file with sitemap reference
-   - sitemap.xml with prioritized URLs
+   - sitemap.xml with prioritized URLs for dash cam brands and models
    - Canonical URL to prevent duplicate content
    - Structured data for products and organization
    - Semantic HTML structure